sihensel/c/docs.md

 putchar(c);
 ```

-The `char *fgets(char *string, int length, FILE *stream)` function reads a line from STDIN into the buffer pointed to by `s` until LF or EOF occur.
+The `char *fgets(char *string, int length, FILE *stream)` function reads a line from STDIN into the buffer pointed to by `string` until LF or EOF occur.
 This is the safer alternative to `gets()` as it stops reading once the buffer size is reached.
 Use subsequent calls to `fgets()` to read the remaining input.
 The `int puts(const char *s)` function writes the string `s` and a newline to STDOUT, provided the string is null-terminated.

 ```c